 Even though you can drive, you need to unlearn driving on the right – think how much of this is automatic.
-If you have never driven on the other side of the road, have you ever been on holidays where people drive on a different side of the road from you, and you just want to cross from one side of the street to another?
-It’s not easy, you are automatically looking the wrong way for the traffic when you step out onto the road!
+If you have never driven on the other side of the road, have you ever been on holidays where people drive on a different side of the road from you, and you want to cross from one side of the street to another?
+It’s not easy; you automatically look the wrong way for the traffic when you step out onto the road!

-If you want to drive in the UK, you have to change the structure of what is already in your brain relating to driving.
-You do this through repeated experiences of learning to use a gear stick, learning to drive on the left and how to negotiate corners.
+If you want to drive in the UK, you have to change your brain’s structure relating to driving.
+You do this through repeated learning experiences to use a gear stick, learning to drive on the left and how to negotiate corners.

-Once you have successfully accomplished this you have changed the structure of your brain!
+Once you have accomplished this, you have changed the structure of your brain!

 Back to CBT for Intrusive Thoughts.

 CBT will help you not only to question the validity of your thoughts but to change them into more realistic, evidence-based thoughts.
 It will also help you change the things that you are doing, such as avoiding bathing your child (or avoiding knives or … whatever the content of your intrusive thoughts are)

 Over time, you are establishing new repeated experiences from which your brain can learn.
 This is all done in conjunction with learning to manage your anxiety, as change sometimes makes us feel anxious.

 What to take from this article

-Just because you are having intrusive thoughts, this does not mean that you will act on them, nor does it mean that they are true, or say something about you as a person.
-There are effective treatments that can help you with intrusive thoughts and CBT is one of them
+Just because you are having intrusive thoughts does not mean that you will act on them, nor does it mean that they are true or say something about you as a person.
+There are effective treatments that can help you with intrusive thoughts, and CBT is one of them.